nbdt/sensorium.space/content/post/faq.md

 +++
 ```

-* Push content to our [git repo](https://github.com/nbdt/sensorium.space).
+* Push content to our [git repo](https://github.com/nbdt/sensorium.space) in the /content/post directory.
-* Content goes in the /content/post directory.
+* The web server will automatically pull the change and generate HTML.